globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 This feature is optional and disabled by default.

-Password security
+Password Security
 =================
 The following password security measures implemented by the system.

-Authentication security
+Authentication Security
 -----------------------
 The confidentiality of the transmission of authentication secrets is protected by either Tor Onion Services v3 or TLS version 1.2+

-Password storage
+Password Storage
 ----------------
 Password are never stored in plaintext but the system maintain at rest only an hash.
 This apply to every authentication secret included whistleblower receipts.